 The monsters were outside.

-She drew her sword, readied herself to strike, but her candle flickered.
+She drew her sword and readied herself to strike, but her candle flickered.
 She dropped to her knees and covered it again.
 Even if the timbers shattered, and the hinges and locks buckled, her last act would be to protect the flame.

 A lightning strike crashed outside and illuminated through every crack.
 The thunder that followed shuddered through her deeply and she felt it within her skull.